http-samc/portfolio-4.0/content/projects/15-stake.md

     - Hackathon
 ---

 **Note: This project was a part of a hackathon submission, so it was built in a weekend and is not a complete project by any means.
-I did win $500 in prize money though (best in category).!**
+I did win $500 in prize money though (best in category)!**

 *Be sure to check out the [DevPost](https://devpost.com/software/stake-wguzpx) submission*